Basic Industrial Chemicals Trading License in Dubai

 Bulk chemical raw materials for downstream industries

-The licence does not cover retail sale or the manufacture of chemicals; it is strictly a wholesale trading activity, making it well suited to distributors, importers, and commodity traders operating at scale.
+The license does not cover retail sale or the manufacture of chemicals; it is strictly a wholesale trading activity, making it well suited to distributors, importers, and commodity traders operating at scale.

 Why Dubai South Business Hub Free Zone?